 + Root/organization owner accounts

-While cloud providers offer identity and access control tools, most organization lack the corresponding policies that determine the minimum set of privileges to corresponding job responsibilities.
-Furthermore, security groups are not typically built with the least privilege model in mind, as the access required is often wide ranging.
-Finally, turning on security logging and monitoring is imperative as it will provide visibility to unauthorized access attempts, access/ permission usage, API call information, and configuration deployment events.
+While cloud providers offer identity and access control tools, most organizations lack the corresponding policies that determine the minimum set of privileges to corresponding job responsibilities.
+Furthermore, security groups are not typically built with the least privilege model in mind, as the access required is often wide-ranging.
+Finally, turning on security logging and monitoring is imperative as it provides visibility to unauthorized access attempts, access/permission usage, API call information, and configuration deployment events.